-In order to estimate the complexity of this procedure we shall now introduce, with respect to the dual model, different variants of the concept of a bipolar variety of the equation F = 0.
+In order to estimate the complexity of this procedure we shall now introduce the concept of a bipolar variety of the equation F = 0 in different variants.
 The maximal degree of all bipolar varieties of the equation F = 0 will then determine the running time of the procedure.